Dooders/.github/profile/README.md

 # License
 All projects under the Dooders organization are open-source and licensed under the MIT License.
 See the [LICENSE](https://github.com/Dooders/.github/blob/main/LICENSE) file in each repository for more details.

-# New outline
-Have a specific project an each foundations
-1. intro
-2. foundation list with links
-3. agency
-4. evolution
-5. ...